 \subsection{An unexpected connection to moduli spaces}

 In algebraic geometry, one can sometimes use a stability condition on the derived category of coherent sheaves $\cC = \DCoh(X)$ on a projective variety $X$ to construct moduli spaces of semistable complexes on $X$.
-These moduli spaces exhibit interesting wall-crossing behavior as one varies the stability condition, and have been very useful for studying the birational geometry of hyperk\"{a}hler manifolds \cites{ProjbiratBM,BMMMPK3}.
+These moduli spaces exhibit interesting wall-crossing behavior as one varies the stability condition, and have been very useful for studying the birational geometry of hyperk\"{a}hler manifolds \cites{BMMMPK3,ProjbiratBM}.
 Constructions of these moduli spaces currently only work on a case-by-case basis, but our investigation of the boundary of $\Stab(\cC)/\bC$ has led to different approach that works more generally.

-We discovered that \Cref{conj:manifold_with_corners_simplified} implies a boundedness result, which we formulate as \Cref{conj:boundedness} in the body of the paper.
-The latter states that for any stability condition on a smooth and proper stable $dg$-category $\cC$ and any object $G \in \cC$, there is a constant $c_G>0$ such that $\dim \Hom(G,E) \leq c_G\cdot m(E)$ for all $E \in \cC$.
+We discovered that \Cref{conj:manifold_with_corners_simplified} implies a boundedness result, formulated as \Cref{conj:boundedness} in the body of the paper.
+The latter states that for any stability condition on a smooth and proper stable dg-category $\cC$ and any object $G \in \cC$, there is a constant $c_G>0$ such that $\dim \Hom(G,E) \leq c_G\cdot m(E)$ for all $E \in \cC$.
 Surprisingly, this bound is enough to establish the existence of moduli spaces:

-\begin{introthm}[=\Cref{T:moduli_spaces}, simplified] If \Cref{conj:boundedness} holds for a smooth and proper stable $dg$-category $\cC$, then for any $\sigma \in \Stab(\cC)$, the stack parameterizing families of semi\-stable $E \in \cC$ with a fixed $\ch(E) \in \Lambda$ is algebraic and admits a proper good moduli space. \end{introthm}
+\begin{introthm}[=\Cref{T:moduli_spaces}, simplified] If \Cref{conj:boundedness} holds for a smooth and proper stable dg-category $\cC$, then for any $\sigma \in \Stab(\cC)$, the stack parameterizing families of semi\-stable $E \in \cC$ with a fixed $\ch(E) \in \Lambda$ is algebraic and admits a proper good moduli space. \end{introthm}

 In fact, the existence of moduli spaces is equivalent to a similar but slightly weaker bound on $\dim \Hom(G,E)$.
-In order to give the precise formulation in \Cref{T:moduli_spaces}, we introduce in \Cref{D:locally_constant_stability_condition} the notion of a locally constant family of stability conditions on a smooth and proper stable $dg$-category $\cC$ over a Nagata ring $k$.
+In order to give the precise formulation in \Cref{T:moduli_spaces}, we introduce in \Cref{D:locally_constant_stability_condition} the notion of a locally constant family of stability conditions on a smooth and proper stable dg-category $\cC$ over a Nagata ring $k$.

 \begin{rem} Our definition of locally constant families of stability conditions is inspired by that of \cite{families}, but we feel it is more streamlined for the purpose of establishing existence of moduli spaces.
 We omit the existence of HN filtrations from the definition of a slicing, resulting in a structure, which we call a sluicing (\Cref{D:sluicing}), that has convenient base change properties.
 HN filtrations still exist, but are a consequence of the support property. \end{rem}